 The Secret of Submission: When Hashem Knocks on the Door and Asks for Charity

-"Behold, the heavens and the heaven of heavens cannot contain You; how much less this house."
+"Behold, the heaven and the heaven of heavens cannot contain You; how much less this house."

-The destruction of the Holy Temple means that Hashem emerged from His garments and constrictions.
+The destruction of the Holy Temple means that Hashem departed from His garments and His constrictions.
 If we had merited, we would have seen the Divine revelation eye to eye within the constriction.
 But the moment a person becomes arrogant, Hashem tears and nullifies the garment, in the aspect of "Hashem reigns, He is clothed in majesty."
-The Holy Temple can no longer bear the majesty and pride of the Creator, and the House is destroyed.
+The Holy Temple can no longer tolerate the pride and majesty of the Creator, and the house is destroyed.

-Hashem Stands Like a Poor Man at the Doorway
+Hashem Stands Like a Poor Person at the Entrance

 If we agree to constrict ourselves, Hashem comes and pleads before us.
 He comes in submission with a small request:

-Hashem stands like a poor man at the doorway, knocking on the door of every Jew and asking for a "charity donation."
-What kind of donation is He asking for?
-A little submission.
+Hashem stands like a poor person at the entrance, knocking on the door of every Jew and asking for "charity."
+What kind of charity is He asking for?
+A little bit of submission.
 Hashem says: Give Me a drop of submission, and I will already return the Holy Temple to you, return the Land of Israel to you, bring the ingathering of the exiles and Mashiach ben David.
 Hashem knocks on the door every day and asks for just a drop of submission.

-An encounter with a physical poor person knocking on the door also demands submission from us.
+An encounter with a physical poor person who knocks on the door also requires submission from us.
 A person worked hard for his money, with self-sacrifice, not sleeping by day or by night, and now a poor person comes and he has to give him from his money.
-The whole point is that the person needs to believe that this poor person is greater than him.
+The whole point is that the person must believe that this poor person is greater than him.

-Everything I earn and all my wealth—everything is in the merit of this poor person knocking on my door.
+Everything I earn and all my wealth – it is all in the merit of this poor person who is knocking on my door.
 This lowly and broken poor person, who cries out to Hashem, is the one who elevates the prayers and opens the gates of Heaven.
-The wealthy person must believe that all his abundance comes only in the merit of the destitute poor who open the heavens with their prayers.
+The wealthy person must believe that all his abundance comes only in the merit of the miserable poor people who open the heavens with their prayers.
 Through the poor person, Hashem, as it were, knocks on everyone's door and asks for a drop of lowliness.

 The Secret of Marriage: Reaching Dust and Ashes

-This is also the entire essence of a husband and wife.
+This is also the entire concept of husband and wife.
 In the Torah portion of Sotah, the woman is given water mixed with dust to drink.
 The Sfas Emes explains that the entire essence of a human being is dust.
 Hashem saw that if man were alone, he would decide that he is omnipotent.
-He would think, "I am the strongest, the smartest, there is no one like me."
-Therefore it is said:
+He would think: "I am the strongest, the smartest, there is no one like me."
+Therefore, it is stated:

 "It is not good for man to be alone."

-If he remains alone, he will say, "I am unique in the lower realms just as Hashem is unique in the upper realms."
+If he were to remain alone, he would say: "I am unique in the lower realms just as Hashem is unique in the upper realms."
 What is done?
 He is given a wife.
-A woman has an extra measure of understanding (binah yeseirah).
-The Sages say, "If your wife is short, bend down and whisper to her."
+A woman has an extra measure of understanding.
+The Sages say: "If your wife is short, bend down and whisper to her."
 The wife creates "disorder" in a person's plans, changing his perspectives and ideas.
-She tells him to do things her way, and meanwhile, through yielding and self-nullification, he becomes "dust and ashes."
+She tells him to do things her way, and meanwhile, through the yielding and self-nullification, he becomes "dust and ashes."

 The Purpose of Life: Recognizing Our Nothingness